 ‘Church and Civil Society in the Reformed Tradition: An Old Relationship and a New Communion’.
 Reformed World 61, no. 3 (2011), 195–210. [pdf]

-‘Carrying’, in Notes on Mark’s Gospel: GCSE Religious Studies for Edexcel A – Unit 16 by Ina Taylor.
-Edited by Holly Cole and Lee J. Taylor.
+‘Carrying’.
+In Notes on Mark’s Gospel: GCSE Religious Studies for Edexcel A – Unit 16 by Ina Taylor, edited by Holly Cole and Lee J. Taylor, np.
 Haddenham: Folens, 2010.

 ‘The Elusiveness, Loss, and Cruciality of Recovered Holiness: Some Biblical and Theological Observations’.
 International Journal of Systematic Theology 10, no. 2 (2008), 195–209. [pdf]